platformio/platformio-docs/en/latest/_sources/integration/ide/vscode.rst.txt

     you are going to use :ref:`ide_vscode`. :ref:`piocore` is built into PlatformIO IDE and you will be able to use it within PlatformIO IDE Terminal.

-    If you are going to use Git for installing upstream development platforms, cloning external projects, installing library dependencies from a repository, please ensure that ``git --version`` command works from a system terminal.
+    **Git:** If you are going to use Git for installing upstream development platforms, cloning external projects, installing library dependencies from a repository, please ensure that ``git --version`` command works from a system terminal.
 Otherwise, please install a `Git client <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_.

+    **Linux Users:** To ensure a smooth experience with PlatformIO, it is essential to have the `python3-venv <https://github.com/platformio/platformio-core-installer/issues/85>`__ package installed on your system.

 0. `Download <https://code.visualstudio.com>`_ and install official Microsoft Visual Studio Code.
 PlatformIO IDE is built on top of it
 1. **Open** VSCode Package Manager